Plane crash sends 5 to hospital after Abbotsford Airshow | CBC News

 An aircraft operated by a museum crashed after the show ended

-Five people have been injured after a small plane associated with the Abbotsford Airshow crashed into the airfield at the Abbotsford International Airport Saturday.
+Five people have been injured after a small plane linked to the Abbotsford Airshow crashed into the airfield at the Abbotsford International Airport on Saturday.

-A statement from the airshow says the aircraft, a 1930s-era biplane (a deHaviland Dragon Rapide) operated by a museum taking part in the show, crashed after the show ended Saturday at around 5:30 p.m.
+A statement from the airshow says the aircraft, a 1930s-era biplane (a deHaviland Dragon Rapide) operated by a museum, crashed shortly after takeoff.
+The flight took place after Saturday's show ended around 5:30 p.m.
 PT.

 Emergency personnel were already on the field for the airshow and responded quickly.